Frederick Winslow Taylor: France

 Around 1922 the journalist Paulette Bernège became interested in Taylor's theories, which were popular in France in the post-war period.

 Bernège became the faithful disciple of the Domestic Sciences Movement that Christine Frederick had launched earlier in the United States, which Bernège adapted to French homes.

 Frederick had transferred the concepts of Taylorism from the factory to domestic work.
 These included suitable tools, rational study of movements and timing of tasks.
 Scientific standards for housework were derived from scientific standards for workshops, intended to streamline the work of a housewife.

 The Comité national de l'organisation française (CNOF) was founded in 1925 by a group of journalists and consulting engineers who saw Taylorism as a way to expand their client base.

 Founders included prominent engineers such as Henry Louis Le Châtelier and Léon Guillet.
 Bernège's Institute of Housekeeping Organization participated in various congresses on the scientific organization of work that led up to the founding of the CNOF, and in 1929 led to a section in CNOF on domestic economy.

 Great Britain

 Older historical accounts used to suggest that British industry had less interest in Taylor's teachings than in similarly sized countries.
 More recent research has revealed that British engineers and managers were as interested as in other countries.
-This disparity was largely due to what historians have been analysing: recent research has revealed that Taylor's practices diffused to Britain more through consultancies, in particular the Bedaux consultancy, than through institutions, as in Germany and to a lesser extent France, where a mixture was most effective.
+This disparity was largely due to a trend that historians have been analyzing: recent research has revealed that Taylor's practices diffused to Britain more through consultancies, in particular the Bedaux consultancy, than through institutions, as in Germany and to a lesser extent France, where a mixture was most effective.

 Particularly enthusiastic were the Cadbury family, Seebohm Rowntree, Oliver Sheldon and Lyndall Urwick.
 In addition to establishing a consultancy to implement Taylor's system, Urwick, Orr & Partners, Urwick was also a key historian of F.W.
 Taylor and scientific management, publishing The Making of Scientific Management trilogy in the 1940s and The Golden Book of Management in 1956.